Zihang97/Peer-to-Peer-Chat/README.md

 #### Discovery

-You register by making yourself findable by others (as in Whatsapp)
+Clients register by making themselves findable by others (as in Whatsapp).

-#### Session
+#### Session Initiation

-InitiationSend a message to users who you want to connect with.
+Send a message to users who you want to connect with.

 #### Communication and Synchronization

-You can live connect with any of your friends who is available now.For users who are not available (offline), you can write messages, which are stored on your own client.The data for offline users will be synchronized when both users are discoverable.
+Clients can live-chat with any of their friends who is available now.
+For users who are not available (offline),  clients can write messages stored on their own ends.
+The data for offline users will be synchronized when both users are discoverable.

 #### Security